Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 		$$
 		\text{AG}_\text{adjusted}=\text{AG}_\text{measured}+0.25\times(40-[\text{Alb}])
 		$$
-6. Delta ratio in patients with HAGMA
+6. Delta ratio which should be calculated whenever the anion gap is elevated
 	- During a HAGMA there should be a 1:1 gap between the ↑ anion gap and ↓ $\ce{HCO3}$
 	- Check delta ratio in the presence of a high anion gap metabolic acidosis to determine if it is a pure HAGMA or if there is co-existent normal anion gap metabolic acidosis or metabolic alkalosis
 	- The expected delta radio differs by aetiology of HAGMA: